Shraddhapareek/Test/Writeup.md

 # INFOGRAPHIC
 * We used UFO dataset for the infographic.
 * https://venngage.com/ was used for designing.

-The insights from infographic which the team desigined are as follows:

  ## Insights included in the Infographic
  * All of our observation are based on data from USA.
  * Out of all the records in the dataset, 81% of the sighting records are from USA.